 Great things come in small packages.
-Well, that’s the kind of thinking Apple hopes will entice customers to the recently-unveiled iPhone SE, the latest addition to Apple’s lauded lineup of smartphones.
+Well, that’s the kind of thinking Apple hopes will entice customers to the recently unveiled iPhone SE, the latest addition to Apple’s lauded lineup of smartphones.
 The sleek device essentially serves as an updated version of the company’s dated 4-inch iPhone.
-However, it’s packed with the same hardware and processing power as the iPhone 6S, minus the exuberant price tag.
+But it’s packed with the same hardware and processing power as the iPhone 6S, minus the exuberant price tag.

 |Size||4.87 x 2.31 x 0.30 inches||5.44 x 2.64 x 0.27 inches|